rajashree-srikanth/drone-sim-python/docs/index.md

 <img src="plots/2d_traj1.apng" alt="PVTOL pole simulation plot" width="640">

+In this animation, the trajectory consist in a synchronized circle executed at constant ground speed.
+The controller is seen rejecting the initial perturbation before tracking the trajectory.

 ### 2.3 Planning

  [Optimal Trajectory Planning using direct collocation](planning)

 <img src="plots/optyplan_1.apng" alt="" width="640">

+In this animation, a set of trajectories is generated for different initial and final configurations.
+The trajectories are computed sequentially and nothing is done to avoid collisions.